kgateway-dev/kgateway/docs/content/installation/advanced_configuration/session_affinity.md

 ## Stateful Session Filter (Enterprise Only)

 Envoy provides another method of implementing sticky sessions using the [Stateful Session](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/stateful_session_filter) filter, which implements "strong" stickiness.

 This example uses the Counter reources as created in the [Apply the DaemonSet ](https://docs.solo.io/gloo-edge/latest/installation/advanced_configuration/session_affinity/#apply-the-daemonset) section, with no additional modifications to the upstream or virtualservice needed.

+### Requirements

+- Kubernetes cluster with Gloo Edge Enterprise installed
+- At least two nodes in the cluster.
+- Permission to deploy a DaemonSet and edit Gloo Edge resources.

 ### Cookie based stateful session filter
-With Gloo Edge Enterprise installed on a cluster with multiple nodes and the Counter app resources applied, edit the gateway:
+[Apply the DaemonSet ](https://docs.solo.io/gloo-edge/latest/installation/advanced_configuration/session_affinity/#apply-the-daemonset) as in the other examples

+Then edit the gateway:
 ```
 kubectl edit gateways.gateway.solo.io -n gloo-system gateway-proxy
 ```